Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 This variable determines whether an operation \emph{o} of a job \emph{i} starts on a machine \emph{m} at time \emph{t} or not.
 Time \emph{t} goes from time \emph{0} to \emph{t$_{\text{max}}$} in integer steps, where \emph{t$_{\text{max}}$} is the sum of the execution times of all operations and the shipping time between machines.

 The objective function \emph{H(x)} is defined as a cost function (Eq.~\ref{function}), which minimizes the time taken to complete all operations (the makespan).
 Cost functions are mathematical expressions of optimization problems.
 For quantum computing, cost functions are quadratic models that have the lowest values (energy) for good solutions to the problems they represent.
 Each point on a cost function represents a different solution configuration - in this case, each configuration is a particular assignment of the starting times of operations.
-The goal of the optimization is to minimize the cost of the solution, i.e. the amount of time needed to complete all operations.
-The mathematical representation of the penalty terms and of the makespan objective are added and build the cost function of the \ac{DFJSP} with the format:
+The goal of the optimization is to minimize the cost of the solution, i.e., the amount of time needed to complete all operations.
+The mathematical representation of the penalty terms and the makespan objective are added and build the cost function of the \ac{DFJSP} with the format:

-where: \begin{description} \item\emph{f(x)}, \emph{g(x)} and \emph{h(x)} represent penalty functions for precedence, operation once and no-overlap constraints, respectively, \item\emph{k(x)} represents the objective function, which will minimize the makespan, \item${\alpha}$, ${\beta}$, ${\gamma}$ are the Lagrange parameters that emphasize different weights assigned to penalties. \end{description}
+where: \begin{description} \item\emph{f(x)}, \emph{g(x)}, and \emph{h(x)} represent penalty functions for precedence, operation once, and no-overlap constraints, respectively, \item\emph{k(x)} represents the objective function, which will minimize the makespan, \item${\alpha}$, ${\beta}$, ${\gamma}$ are the Lagrange parameters that emphasize different weights assigned to penalties. \end{description}

-Every time a solution violates one or more constraints, a penalty is applied to that solution (e.g., two operations on a single machine that are scheduled to run at the same time violate the no-overlap constraint, so a penalty will be assigned).
+Every time a solution violates one or more constraints, a penalty is applied to that solution (e.g., two operations on a single machine that are scheduled to run at the same time violate the no-overlap constraint, which means that a penalty will be assigned).
 Positive terms penalize certain solution configurations, while negative ones support them.
 By adding penalties to terms that break the constraints, the cost of those configurations increases.
-This reduces the likelihood that a suboptimal solution will be generated.
-The importance attributed to each term can be adjusted using the weights ${\alpha}$, ${\beta}$ and ${\gamma}$.
+This reduces the likelihood of generating a suboptimal solution.
+The importance attributed to each term can be adjusted using the weights ${\alpha}$, ${\beta}$, and ${\gamma}$.
 The process of adjusting these weights is explained in Section~\ref{sec:penalties}.
 The weights determine the importance of penalty functions in relation to other terms.

-\textbf{Precedence constraint.} The precedence constraint states that a job operation can only start after the previous operation is finished and the lot arrived at the production site of the next operation if shipping is necessary.
+\textbf{Precedence constraint.} The precedence constraint states that a job operation can only start after the previous operation is finished and the lot arrived at the production site of the next operation, if shipping is necessary.